Nattawut30/Nattawut30/README.md

 </p>

 <p align="center">
 Research Analyst specializing in data science and machine learning, with a proven track record of developing predictive models and statistical frameworks that drive business and financial decision-making.
-Expertise also includes optimization and performance forecasting.
+Expertise also includes optimization and forecasting.
 </p>

 <p align="center">